infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 > - Allied areas such as healthcare and caregiving must have data on children's nutritional status and history via individual care plans.
 > - Recommendations from these areas must have a quick turn around into nutritional inputs.

-To bridge this gap, **challenges and opportunities that exist** are:
+For these levers to work, the primary **challenges and opportunities that exist** are:

 > [!bug]- Cultural influence on food
 > - Gender disparity in food - differences in expectations for quantity and quality of food, differences in participation in food preparation etc.